-In order to facilitate fuel-efficient driving, information is recorded about both instantaneous and average fuel consumption.
-The information from the trip computer can be shown in the driver display.
+To help promote fuel-efficient driving, data is recorded on both current and average fuel consumption.
+Data from the trip computer can be displayed in the instrument panel.

-Examples of trip computer information in the 12-inch driver display*.
-The figure is schematic - parts may vary depending on car model.
+Example of trip computer information in a 12-inch instrument panel*.
+The illustration is generic - details may vary according to vehicle model.

-Examples of trip computer information in the 8-inch driver display.
-The figure is schematic - parts may vary depending on car model.
+Example of trip computer information in an 8-inch instrument panel.
+The illustration is generic - details may vary according to vehicle model.

 - Distance to empty tank

 - Tourist - alternative speedometer

 Unit standards for distance, speed, etc. can be changed via system settings in the center display.

 There are two trip odometers: TM and TA.

 TM can be reset manually and TA is reset automatically if the vehicle is not used for four hours.